BrightChanges/Unit-4/IB_ComputerScience_IA_Kien.md

 popd

 ```
 After this, an exe file, a dmg file will be in the "dist" folder in the main folder.
 To run the exe file, the user just need to click on it.
-Looks like data cannot be saved on exe file.
+Looks like data can actually be saved on an exe file.